kaste/PyTest/messages/install.md

 You've just installed PyTest.
-That's ok, to get it working though you should read the README at the repo home https://github.com/kaste/PyTest
+That's awesome, to get it working though you should read the full [README](https://github.com/kaste/PyTest).

-Please look at the settings: Preferences > Package Settings > PyTest Runner
+Please look at the settings: `Preferences > Package Settings > PyTest Runner`.

-Try some commands: ctrl+shift+P PyTest
+Try some commands!
+Open up the command palette (`ctrl+shift+P`) and start typing `PyTest`.

-You __really__ should add the following tweaks to your theme file:
+You __really__ should add the following tweaks to your *theme* file:

     {
         "class": "status_bar",